Clifftech123/TS_Fun_Practice/README.md

 # Typescript Function practice

-A list of small & fun functional programming exercises in  typescript .
-This repo was inspired by [JS-fun-Practice](https://github.com/zero-to-mastery/JS_Fun_Practice)
+Welcome to a collection of small and enjoyable functional programming exercises in TypeScript.
+This repository draws inspiration from JS-fun-Practice, created by the amazing community at Zero to Mastery.
+Check them out at Zero to Mastery!

-Zero to mastery is a great community of developers, check them out! here [zero-to-mastery](https://github.com/zero-to-mastery)

-Zero to mastery JUS-fun-Practice  was javascript based, I decided to do the same exercises in typescript .
-So This repo is typescript based.

-Below are the exercises, I will be adding more as I go along.
-Feel free to contribute and add more exercises.

-You can find the solutions in the solutions folder.
-You also find  the exercises  here

-The is  the markdown file for the exercises. you can find the code in the solutions folder.
-And all the test in the test folder.
+While Zero to Mastery's JS-fun-Practice focused on JavaScript, I've taken up the challenge of reimplementing those exercises in TypeScript.
+As a result, this repository is entirely TypeScript-based.

+Below, you'll find the exercises I've completed so far, and I'll continue to add more over time.

 ##   Solutions   Exercises